An official website of the United States government. Here's how you knowHere's how you know

 The USGS Native Bee Inventory and Monitoring Program designs and develops large- and small-scale surveys for native bees.
 As part of the program they also provide the first-ever comprehensive identification tools and keys for North American native bee species.
 Established in 2004, the program has made advances in bee monitoring, and developed and tested survey techniques that were incorporated into the bee manual, “The Very Handy Manual: How to Catch and Identify Bees and Manage a Collection.”

 Program scientists have also devised a technique for collecting and processing native bee specimens for the inventory, as well as having developed an easy-to-use permanent monitoring technique was deployed nationally in 2014.
-The program also manages the world’s largest international listserv of bee monitoring and identification.

 USGS and its partners have conducted native bee inventories at more than 100 national parks, wildlife refuges and forests; and nearly 1,000 super-high resolution public domain images of bees and wasps are available online.
 The program’s native bee database of approximately 250,000 collection records of bees and wasps rivals that of the largest museums.
 Records can be viewed at the Discoverlife and Encyclopedia of Life websites.
 Even with all that is being learned about native bees, native bee researchers still face challenges.

 Population Declines: Beyond Honey Bees

 Colony collapse disorder, the cause of which is unknown, affects only European honeybees and has been recorded across the county.
 The primary symptom of the disorder is having no or low numbers of adult honeybees present in a hive; no dead honeybees are present, but a queen is.
 Immature bees will be present and honey will still be in the hive.